-For each area provide a detailed summary of how you have met the competencies for each individual Competency.
-Include examples for each Competency.
-(Quizzes, discussions, presentations, practicum experiences, service, etc.)
+Philosophy of Professional Masters Level Nursing Practice (Defines individual values and beliefs; how values and beliefs influence your role as an advanced practice nurse) ☐ Clearly written; excellent reflection and commitment (3) □ No philosophy of nursing practice included (0) □ Philosophy of nursing does not exemplify masters level nursing practice (1) Career Development: Required: 1.
+License 2.
+Certifications 3.
+CV/Resumé 4.
+Transcripts/Degrees (official undergraduate, unofficial graduate up until current) Two of the following from the last 3 vears: 1.
+Professional Memberships 2.
+Excellence in Clinical Practice Exemplars 3.
+Awards 4.
+Publications/presentations 5.
+Performance Evaluations 6.
+Continuing Education 7.
+Committee Involvement All are not required but highly suggested Additional items may be added ☐ Includes all required components (5) ☐ Includes 2 or more additional components (2) □ Deficient in one or more required Components (0) □ Deficient in 1 of the additional components (1) □ Deficient in 2 of the additional components (0) For each area provide a detailed su tency.
+(Quizzes, discussions, presentations, p es for each individual Competency.
 I. Scientific Foundations (Critically analyzes data and evidence for improving advanced nursing practice.
 Integrates knowledge from the humanities and sciences within the context of nursing science while translating research and other forms of knowledge to improve practice processes and outcomes.
-Develops new practice approaches based on the integration of research, theory and practice.) □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in science and humanities and application to practice (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in science and humanities and application to practice (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in science and humanities with application to practice are provided;(2) Narrative summary vague, unclear; does not show evidence of growth in science and humanities (1) Narrative lacking self- assessment of strengths and weaknesses in the sciences and humanities (0) Exemplars do not show growth in science and humanities (0) 3 examples of competency in science and humanities are provided (1) -- -- -- --
+Develops new practice approaches based on the integration of research, theory and practice.) □ Detailed narrative summary; clearly written; shows commitment to learning, evidence of growth in science and humanities and application to practice (2) □ Narrative shows an excellent self-assessment including strengths and weaknesses in science and humanities and application to practice (2) □ Exemplars representative of continued growth and achievement (2) □ ≥ 4 examples of competency in science and humanities with application to practice are provided; (2) □ Narrative summary vague, unclear; does not show evidence of growth in science and humanities (1) □ Narrative lacking self- assessment of strengths and weaknesses in the sciences and humanities (0) □ Exemplars do not show growth in science and humanities (0) □ 3 examples of competency in science and humanities are provided (1)